A Classic Safari reserved exclusively for your private group

 And it is.
 Ours.

-With a touch of immodesty we don’t mind pointing out that our opinion is pretty informed after decades of operating luxury safaris and India journeys.
+With a touch of immodesty we don’t mind pointing out that our opinion is pretty informed after decades of operating luxury African safaris and amazing India journeys.
 During that time we’ve seen lots of lodgings, attractions and experiences come and go… sometimes with sadness, sometimes not.

 And, quite simply, we can tell the difference between the things that are hopelessly trendy and those that, deservedly, will be around for a little while.